 The lawsuit arose after the elimination of Plaintiff's position as an Assistant Vice President (AVP) during a 2009 reorganization of the San Antonio Water System.
 The suit alleged two causes of action: (1) retaliation, predicated on Plaintiff's claim that she had in 2006 counseled the Vice President for whom she later worked, related to comments from two non-subordinate female employees; and (2) failure to hire Plaintiff for several positions within SAWS following the elimination of her AVP position.
 Prior to trial, Plaintiff had previously declined to mediate the case when it was filed at EEOC.
 Following discovery, SAWS filed a motion for summary judgment on all of the allegations, and partial judgment was granted in favor of SAWS regarding two (2) of the failure to hire claims.
 The case proceeded to trial on February 27, 2012.
 The testimony concluded on March 7, 2012, and the case was submitted to the jury, which returned a unanimous verdict on March 9, 2012, which found that (1) SAWS had retaliated against Plaintiff, because of her opposition to conduct that may have violated the Texas Labor Code by eliminating her position; and (2) SAWS failed to hire her as manager of external relations.
 Plaintiff elected to recover under the first jury finding.
 On May 3, 2012, the trial court entered final judgment for \$1,265,125, consisting of \$958,943 in damages and \$306,182 in attorney's fees, interest and court costs.
 Motion for New Trial and Motion for Judgment Notwithstanding the Verdict were filed on May 29, 2012, and both motions were overruled.
 SAWS filed an appeal in the Texas Fourth Court of Appeals on December 10, 2012.
 Oral argument occurred on May 15, 2013.
 On July 18, 2013, the Texas Fourth Court of Appeals ordered the parties to mediation, which occurred on September 25, 2013.
-The parties were unable to resolve the dispute in mediation and now await a final opinion of the Fourth Court of Appeals.
+The parties were unable to resolve the dispute in mediation and the Fourth Court of Appeals issued an opinion on October 23, 2013, affirming the trial court's judgment.
+On February 7, 2014, SAWS filed a Petition for Review with the Supreme Court of Texas.
+Since the date of the final judgment and through December 31, 2013, an additional \$140,477 in attorney's fees and interest has been accrued to the judgment account.